mehulagg/gitlab/doc/development/feature_flags/development.md

 TIP: **Tip:**
 To create a feature flag that is only used in EE, add the `--ee` flag: `bin/feature-flag --ee`

+## Delete the feature flag

+The feature flag should be removed as soon as it is no longer needed.
+Each additional feature flag being part of the codebase increases the complexity of the application and reduces confidence in our testing suite covering all possible combinations.
+The feature flag being overwritten in some of the environments can additionally result in a undefined and untested behaviour of the system.

+The following steps should be taken to remove feature flag:

+1. open a new merge request with the ~"feature flag" label
+1. all references in the codebase to the feature flag should be removed
+1. the YAML definition of the feature flag should be removed
+1. feature flag should be cleaned up from all environments using [`/chatops`](controls.html#cleaning-up)
+1. the rollout issue of a feature flag should be closed once feature flag is removed from the codebase

 ## Develop with a feature flag

 There are two main ways of using Feature Flags in the GitLab codebase: